 Double Declining Balance Method

-An accelerated method of depreciation used in business.
+The double declining balance method is an accelerated method of depreciation used in business.
 The basic formula is two times the straight line depreciation times the remaining book balance of the particular asset.
 It is one the methods used when the business desires an extremely high depreciation value in the early part of the life expectancy of the asset.